49M/truth-tide/README.md

-I'll rewrite this readme with proper code blocks:

 # Truth Tide

 Truth Tide is a financial analysis tool designed to help you detect bias in finance-related articles and posts on Reddit and Twitter.
 With this extension, you can quickly identify potentially misleading or biased content and understand the reasoning behind each flagged section.